The $3 Revolution: Connect Arduino to the Internet (ESP8266 NodeMCU Guide)

 • Open Ports: Port 80 is open.
 If you “Port Forward” this on your router, the entire internet can toggle your LED.
 Do not do this without password protection.

 • Buffer Overflows: C++ allows memory manipulation.
-A malicious packet can crash your ESP8266.
-This is why we update libraries frequent.
+This is why we update libraries frequently.

 Troubleshooting: “A Fatal Exception 0”